drush-ops/drush/docs/bootstrap.md

 DRUSH\_BOOTSTRAP\_MAX
 ---------------------

 This is not an actual bootstrap phase.
-Commands that use DRUSH\_BOOTSTRAP\_MAX will cause drush to bootstrap as far as possible, and then run the command regardless of the bootstrap phase that was reached.
-This is useful for drush commands that work without a bootstrapped site, but that provide additional information or capabilities in the presence of a bootstrapped site.
-For example, \`drush pm-releases modulename\` works without a bootstrapped Drupal site, but will include the version number for the installed module if a Drupal site has been bootstrapped.
+Commands that use DRUSH\_BOOTSTRAP\_MAX will cause Drush to bootstrap as far as possible, and then run the command regardless of the bootstrap phase that was reached.
+This is useful for Drush commands that work without a bootstrapped site, but that provide additional information or capabilities in the presence of a bootstrapped site.
+For example, `drush pm-releases modulename` works without a bootstrapped Drupal site, but will include the version number for the installed module if a Drupal site has been bootstrapped.